adbar/htmldate/docs/index.rst

 For the latest version (check `build status <https://travis-ci.org/adbar/htmldate>`_): ``pip install git+https://github.com/adbar/htmldate.git``

-Version ``0.5.4`` will be the last to support Python 3.4, later versions are 3.5+ compatible.
+Version ``0.5.5`` will be the last to support Python 3.4, later versions are 3.5+ compatible.

+For faster processing of downloads you might consider installing the ``cchardet``package as well (currently not working on some macOS versions).

 With Python